hack3ric/mimic/docs/mimic.1.md

 `-f, --filter=FILTER`
 : Specify what packets to process.
 This may be specified for multiple times. (see [**CONFIGURATION/Filters**](#filters))

+`-L, --link-type=TYPE`
+: Specify link layer type, can be 'eth' (Ethernet, default) or 'none' (no L2 header, like PPP or TUN)

 `-x, --xdp-mode`
 : Force XDP attach mode, either skb or native

 `-X, --use-libxdp`
 : Use libxdp Use libxdp instead of libbpf to load XDP program.
 : libxdp supports chaining multiple XDP programs on one interface.
 Mimic loads libxdp dynamically using dlopen.
+: Only available when built with USE_LIBXDP=1.

 `-h, --handshake`
 : Controls retry behaviour of initiating connection (see [**CONFIGURATION/Handshake and Keepalive Parameters**](#handshake-and-keepalive-parameters))